[This article was first published on 17th March 2020, but is being updated regularly. Last update: 5th January 2021]

 Zimbabwe: Universities reopened for first year students and for end-of-semester exams.
 A phased reopening of schools began in mid-September.

 Bahrain: The Ministry of Education cancelled final exams.
-The start of the new academic year has been delayed in government schools, with students now due to return in October.
+The start of the new academic year was delayed in government schools, and they reopened at the end of October.
 Private schools are teaching online.
 The University of Bahrain has started the semester with full online learning, except for practical subjects that require use of labs and technical equipment.

 Israel: Matriculation exams went ahead in late June but students only took exams in five subjects.
-Schools have reopened for the new academic year.
+Schools reopened for the new academic year, but were closed again due to an increase in Covid-19 cases.

 Kuwait: In-person exams were cancelled.
 Kuwait University resumed the 2019-20 academic year online in August.
 Schools are also teaching remotely.